 6. Safety Procedures

 The last thing that you want is for someone to get hurt on the job on your property.
 Even if the contractor that you select has their own insurance, you don’t want to see someone become injured.
 For this reason, you should always ask about the different safety precautions they take on the job.
 Whatever contractor you hire to do the job should be trained in different safety measures and should have all of the proper safety equipment readily available to them.

 Not only should roofing contractors be trained in how to keep themselves and their employees safe, but they should also be trained in how to keep you safe.
 Before installing a roof, a contractor should have a discussion with you on how you can keep yourself safe while your commercial roof is being built.
 If you have employees, they should discuss different options for keeping them safe while on the job as well.

 Commercial roofing is never going to be cheap.
 Commercial properties cover a large amount of square footage and therefore take a lot of manpower to build.
 They are also more difficult to install and require more materials than residential roofing.
 For this reason, you should expect them to cost more.

 With that being said, as a commercial property owner, you still have a budget, and your roofing contractor should be able to provide you with different options to work with that budget.
-Commercial roofing comes in a variety of different material options, each of which has their own costs associated with them.
+Commercial roofing comes in a variety of different material options, each of which has its own costs associated with them.
 Your contractor should be able to define the different types of commercial roofing options and help you decide which is the best option for your budget.